 - Safe Zone

 - Training provided by the KU Office of Diversity, Equity, Inclusion & Belonging

 - Unpacking Whiteness in the Workplace

 Just as important is creating a culture where attending professional development opportunities and DEIB focused events is encouraged and supported.
 KU Policy supports these opportunities, and it is your role as a supervisor to implement that policy and support your staff in their endeavors.

 We do realize that providing time for learning can place constraints on the department.
 However, it should not be a barrier to meeting this goal.
 Some possible strategies for making sure staff are able to participate in these opportunities include:

 - Cross training staff in critical office functions so essential tasks can be completed when staff are away from the workplace.

 - Hiring student staff to fill in at service desks or to perform routine tasks when fulltime staff are out.

 - Bring training opportunities to the office.
 While resources for trainings are limited on campus, there may be opportunities to incorporate education into regular staff meetings and other office functions.

-Supervisors can encourage their staff to engage around DEI issues by setting specific goals in the performance management system.
+Supervisors can encourage their staff to engage around DEIB issues by setting specific goals in the performance management system.
 This might include: